xincjin-NOAA/my_scripts/ai_rtma/read_rtma_diag_src/README.md

 # read_rtma_diag

+This code was refactored from Matthew Morris’s original work.
+Many thanks to Matthew for sharing the code and for his help and support during its development.

 Reads GSI binary conventional-data diagnostic files (big-endian unformatted Fortran) and writes the observation metadata to a NetCDF4 file via the ncdiag library.

 Supported observation types match those written by GSI setup routines: